erkara/TrackingWalkers-YOLOv8/README.md

+We will soon add a procedure to create a particle simulation on top of existing ground truth trajectories.
+This allows us to test our trackers with large number of particles in a somewhat realistics environment.
 Please let us know if you need any question or help.
 You can shoot an email to erdikara@spelman.edu.